larsbkrogvig/chess-ai/README.md

 # chess-ai
 Chess bots!

-On a good day, the results of this can be seen here: www.larsbk.top
+On good days, the results of this can be seen here: www.larsbk.top